 Which board to order?

 We have designed many C32 modules from 14-pin SIP to 40-pin DIP.
-After 6 months of marketing we have discovered that our most popular module voted by professors, students and users is the DF12-DIP40R.
-For the time being, the DIP40R module is available to the schools and students and other hobbyists.
-Other modules will be available to OEM only until 2006.
+After 6 months of marketing we have discovered that our most popular module voted by professors, students and users is the 40-pin DIP module.

 When the new three boards are available for the C32 family, it may be difficult to decide what's the best for your application, but it's really not very difficult if you follow the guidelines listed below: